USDA-ARS-GBRU/QTLsurge/README.md

 ## Required input

- QTLsurge requires a tab delimited file containing chromosome ID in the first column, SNP location in the second column, high-bulk allele frequency in the third column, low-bulk allele freqency in the fourth column, and delta SNP (difference between high and low frequency) value in the fifth column.
+ QTLsurge requires a tab delimited file containing chromosome ID in the first column, SNP location in the second column, high-bulk allele frequency in the third column, low-bulk allele freqency in the fourth column, deltaSNP (difference between high and low frequency) value in the fifth column, and cycle number in sixth column (see test/test.freq).
 Regardless of sign, all deltaSNP values are converted to absolute values for plotting and window calculation.
 Users may run the following pipeline or any tool/pipeline to generate the VCF file from their sequencing data.
 However, the AD tag should be present.
 It is not a default tag for most of tools.
 If you are not comfortable with commandline tools, you will want to collaborate with someone in order to generate the input format.

 ```bash
 #map reads to reference.fa using bwa or bowtie to generate highBulk.bam and lowBulk.bam